The Orthopaedic Treatment Team

-Orthopaedic conditions may be treated by your doctor and/or other medical specialists and health care providers.
-Several doctors from different medical specialties may be involved in the treatment at the same time.
+Orthopaedic conditions may be treated by your physician and/or other medical specialists and healthcare providers.
+Several physicians from different medical specialties may be involved in the treatment at the same time.
 This multidisciplinary team approach is particularly important in managing the symptoms of an orthopaedic condition, especially as many symptoms are chronic and change in severity over time.
 Some of the more common medical professionals involved in the treatment of orthopaedic conditions may include the following:

-- Primary care doctor.
-A primary care doctor is one who has specialized education and training in general internal medicine, family practice, or another first-level-of-care area.
-Primary care doctors are those who provide patients with any/all of the following:
+A primary care physician is one who has specialized education and training in general internal medicine, family practice, or another first-level-of-care area.
+Primary care physicians are those who provide patients with any/all of the following:

-While your primary care doctor may treat and/or diagnose your disease, he or she may refer you to a specialist for more specialized treatment of certain aspects of a disease.
+While your primary care physician may treat and/or diagnose your disease, he/she may refer you to a specialist for more specialized treatment of certain aspects of a disease.

-- Orthopaedic surgeon.
-The doctor who specializes in orthopaedic surgery is called an orthopaedic surgeon, or sometimes, simply, an orthopaedist.
-Orthopaedists are educated in the workings of the musculoskeletal system, which includes (but is not limited to) diagnosing a bone, muscle, joint, tendon, or ligament condition or disorder, treating an injury, providing rehabilitation suggestions for an affected area, and establishing prevention protocols to minimize further damage to a diseased area or component of the musculoskeletal system.
+The physician who specializes in orthopaedic surgery is called an orthopaedic surgeon, or sometimes, simply, an orthopaedist.
+Orthopaedists are educated in the workings of the musculoskeletal system, which includes (but is not limited to) diagnosing a condition or disorder, identifying and treating an injury, providing rehabilitation to an affected area or function, and establishing prevention protocol to inhibit further damage to a diseased area or component of the musculoskeletal system.

 The orthopaedist may have completed up to 14 years of formal education.
 After becoming licensed to practice medicine, the orthopaedic surgeon may become board-certified by passing both oral and written examinations given by the American Board of Orthopaedic Surgery.
 Many orthopaedic surgeons choose to practice general orthopaedics, while others specialize in certain areas of the body (i.e., foot, hand, shoulder, spine, hip, or knee), or in a specialized area of orthopaedic care (i.e., sports medicine, trauma medicine).
 Some orthopaedists may specialize in several areas and may collaborate with other specialists, such as neurosurgeons or rheumatologists, in caring for patients.

-- Physical therapist.
-Physical therapy is the health profession that focuses on the neuromuscular, musculoskeletal, and cardiopulmonary systems of the human body, as these systems relate to human motion, health, and function.
+Physical therapy is the health profession that focuses on the neuromuscular, musculoskeletal, and cardiopulmonary systems of the human body, as these systems relate to human motion and function.

-Physical therapists, or PTs, are very important members of the health care team.
-They evaluate and provide treatment for persons with health problems resulting from injury, disease, or overuse of muscles, ligaments, or tendons.
+Physical therapists, or PTs, are very important members of the healthcare team.
+They evaluate and provide treatment for persons with health problems resulting from injury, disease, or overuse of muscles or tendons.